 Can a Personal Injury Attorney Help?

 If you suffered serious injuries in an accident or want to know more about your rights, a personal injury attorney can help you better understand what you can ask for in a personal injury settlement and what factors contribute to your right to compensation.
 Florida, for example, is a pure comparative negligence state — the damage you can recover is typically reduced by the percentage of fault you bear for the accident if any.
-Florida law may also determine how long you have to file a claim against the party that caused your accident — under Florida law, you have until four years after the accident to file for compensation in civil court.
+Florida law may also determine how long you have to file a claim against the party that caused your accident — under Florida law, you have until two years after the accident to file for compensation in civil court.

 What Was Your Experience With Herman & Wells Like?